 Admissions

-Honoring its role as a community college and a gateway through which all local residents should be able to access higher education, Davidson County Community College has an open admissions policy for most programs, meaning that essentially all applicants meeting certain basic criteria will be admitted.
+Honoring its role as a community college and a gateway through which all local residents should be able to access higher education, DCCC has an open admissions policy for most programs, meaning that essentially all applicants meeting certain basic criteria will be admitted.

-Part of the admissions process implies taking the Davidson County Community College academic placement assessment, which tests applicants on their skills in the areas of math, English (writing and reading comprehension), and computer skills.
-The placement assessment may be more or less rigorous depending on the program you want to enroll in; associate degrees, for example, require more knowledge than a mere certificate program.
+Part of the admissions process involves taking the DCCC academic placement assessment.
+This tests applicants on their skills in the areas of math, english (writing and reading comprehension), and computer skills.
+The placement assessment may be more or less rigorous depending on the program you are enrolling in; associate degrees, for example, require higher scores than a certificate program.

 Financial Aid